 It's an impeachable offense.

-Something for the Congress like impeachment.
+Something for the Congress-like impeachment.

-All that may be impeachable.
+All of that may be impeachable.

 That's an impeachable offense.